In order to serve you better, please select your Dominion Energy location services.

 Waterford | Waterford Police Dept. 41 Avery Lane Town Hall 15 Rope Ferry Rd |

-Protective recommendations for livestock and agricultural products will be issued by appropriate state and local officials.
-Other preparedness actions to protect livestock and agriculture include:
+Nuclear plant emergencies may impact livestock, food, and agricultural products.
+Protective actions for livestock and agricultural products will be issued by appropriate state and local officials.
+These actions may include:

 Download the U.S Department of Agriculture’s (USDA) Livestock Preparedness Fact Sheet for additional guidance on protecting livestock in emergencies.